Written Christmas 2015

 In 2015 I made a trip to the San Jose area to visit family and friends.
 Arriving to pick up the promised checks for work I had done, they apologized profusely for the misunderstanding in having mailed the checks earlier.
 Having no credit cards, I had to navigate that week with another small amount they did give me.

 I left Auburn, just missing my one Christmas present, an incredible edible arrangement, courtesy of a friend.
 But what a delight it was with family and friends!
-Sunday, at the singles group, with whom I have a decade old connection, a spontaneous offering was collected in appreciation for my website work.
+Sunday, at the singles group, with whom I have a decade-old connection, a spontaneous offering was collected in appreciation for my website work.
 I was stunned by this unexpected display of giving!
 Needless to say, I made it through the week and arrived home to the awaiting promised checks and was able to pay bills, etc.

 What occurs to me today is this: being in a condition of NOT being able to give gifts, I realized I had given the best gift, my PRESENCE!
-And they granted their presence.
+And they reciprocated with their presence.
 And Jesus gave HIS presence!
 It is the greatest gift one can bestow.
 Someone once said, “The best things are not things!”

 It is difficult, though possible, to extricate ourselves from the expectations of people, tradition and the magnet of marketing.
-What people most want is for an authentic listening ear.
+What people most want is an authentic listening ear.
 When you give them your presence, give them your ear, more than your voice.

 The best present we can offer is our emotionally healthy spirituality.
 Can you begin to show up with, as someone described, “…nothing to hide, lose or prove”?
 That will be the best version of your presence.